USS Pocomoke (AV-9): Philippine Islands support

 Late January 1945, saw Pocomoke again underway for Pearl Harbor and Manus Island to report for duty with Commander, Air Force, U.S. 7th Fleet 18 February.
 She returned to the task of ferrying supplies and passengers, getting underway for San Pedro Bay, Leyte Gulf, and Samar Island.
 She then tended seaplanes at Palawan Island and Tawitawi Island, for the duration of the active fighting war in the Pacific.

 On 28 August 1945 administrative command changed to Commander Philippine Sea Frontier, and 9 September Pocomoke set course for Sangley Point, Manila Bay.
 From 11 September 1945 through 1 February 1946, she steamed among the various islands in the Philippine group, dispensing her services, providing supplies, ferrying troops, and operating search patrols wherever needed.

 Post-war inactivation and decommissioning

 Pocomoke returned to San Diego 28 February 1946 and transited the Panama Canal 11 March to report for duty to Commander, Air Force, Atlantic.
 She was ordered to Norfolk, unloaded her ammunition and steamed into Philadelphia, Pennsylvania, where she was placed in the reserve group of the Atlantic Reserve Fleet.
-Pocomoke decommissioned 10 July 1946 her name was struck from the Navy List 1 June 1961, she was ordered disposed 20 September 1961, and was sold 12 December 1961 to the Union Minerals and Alloys Corp.
+Pocomoke decommissioned 10 July 1946 her name was struck from the Navy List 1 June 1961, she was ordered disposed 20 September 1961, and was sold 12 December 1961 to the Union Minerals and Alloys Corporation.